Yusuf200526/BankProjectOOPCourse11/README.md

 ### 💻 UI Screens

 * `Screen`: Base class for all screen components.
-* `MainScreen`: Inherits from `Screen`, shows the main dashboard and navigation menu.
+* `MainScreen`: Shows the main dashboard and navigation menu.
 It's the primary screen that links to all other system components.
 * `TransactionsScreen`: Submenu that handles all transaction-related operations:

   * Deposit